Fossil ID Logo

 The Fossil ID team is ready to identify your fossil finds!
 The team consists of 4 individuals, some who are professionals and others who are expert amateurs.

-• Lee Cone is the President of the Special Friends of the Aurora Fossil Museum and expert on Carolina Fossils.
+• Lee Cone is an active member of GSA and the Paleontological Society, serving on two committees for PS.
+He actively is involved in research on fossil shark evolution and is currently working with the professional community in this endeavor.
+He is an avid diver and collector of fossils, and an expert on Carolina Fossils, as well as fossils of "Shark Tooth Hill” in Bakersfield, CA..
 He has found many unique specimens in the Carolinas, including the “Cone Whale” on display at the Mace Brown Museum in Charleston, SC.
-He has also spoken at two GSA events and is a big supporter of the FOSSIL Project.
+He has also spoken at several professional conferences, NAPC and GSA events, and is a big supporter of the FOSSIL Project (U of Florida Paleontology).
+He was awarded the Katherine Palmer Award in 2023 from the Paleontological Research Institute.

-Michael Smith has been a member of Paleontological Society of Austin and its predecessors for over 30 years, serving variously as President, Show Chair, Editor, Secretary, Web Master, and Treasurer.
-He is co-author of a guide to Pleistocene fossils found on the Brazos river.
-For many years he has volunteered at the University of Texas at Austin Non-vertebrate Paleontology lab on a variety of projects including mass inventory, cabinet layout and installation, and georeferencing specimens (adding GPS coordinates based on written descriptions of locations).
-He has also been able to participate in some field work as a volunteer.
+Michael Smith has been a member of Paleontological Society of Austin and its predecessors for over 30 years, serving variously as president, show chair, editor, webmaster, and treasurer.
+He is co-author of a guide to Pleistocene fossils found on the Brazos River.
+For many years he has volunteered at the Non-vertebrate Paleontology Lab at the University of Texas at Austin on a variety of projects including mass inventory, cabinet layout and installation, and georeferencing.
+The last consists of adding GPS coordinates to specimen records in the collection database based on location descriptions, some dating back to the 19th century.
+He particularly enjoys public outreach activities.

 • Should be Empty: